How to choose a corporate travel agency for a small business

 - GreenPerk: enables businesses to offset your business travel carbon emissions by financially contributing 0.9% of trips towards certified projects that make a green impact.

-- 24/7 Customer support: 7-star customer service operating at a 15-second response time gives your employees peace of mind when they’re on the go.
+- 24/7 Customer support: 7-star customer service operating at a target 15-second response time gives your employees peace of mind when they’re on the go.

 - The world’s largest travel inventory: beats every other travel tool to the top spot in terms of travel booking options: hotels, car rentals, rail tickets, serviced apartments, flights, and more.